zircote/swagger-php/docs/Migrating-to-v3.md

 ### @SWG\Swagger() is renamed to @OAS\OpenApi()

 ### @SWG\Path() is renamed to @OAS\PathItem()
-The spefication uses the term "Path Item Object", updated the annotation to reflect that.
+The specification uses the term "Path Item Object", updated the annotation to reflect that.

 ### @SWG\Definition() is removed
 Use @OAS\Schema() instead of @OAS\Definition() and update the references from "#/definitons/something" to "#/components/schemas/something".

 ### @SWG\Path is removed
-Use @OAS\PAthItem instead of @OAS\Path and update reference from
+Use @OAS\PathItem instead of @OAS\Path and update references.

-### consumes, produces field is removed from open-api specification
+### Consumes, produces field is removed from OpenAPI specification
-Use @OAS\MediaType for set data format.
+Use @OAS\MediaType to set data format.

-### Parameters rename references
+### Rename parameter references
 Rename `#/parameters/{parameter_name}` to `#/components/parameters/{parameter_name}`

-### Responses rename references
+### Rename response references
 Rename `#/responses/{response}` to `#/components/responses/{response}`

-### More detail about different:
+### More details about differences:

 [A Visual Guide to What's New in Swagger 3.0](https://blog.readme.io/an-example-filled-guide-to-swagger-3-2/)